Kansas Child Support Laws: Guidelines and Calculations

 - Request and Service Instruction Form

-- After 3 years: Either parent can petition without proving changed circumstances
+After 3 years: Either parent can request modification without proving a material change in circumstances.

 - Involuntary job loss